shamim1258/Shamim/Technology/Django/models.md

 # Models

--  To work on database without source code we can you terminal shell intrative utility by using command `python manage.py shell`
+-  To work on database without source code we can you terminal shell intrative utility by using command `python manage.py shell`.
+-  **Model Fields :**
+   -  Fields argument `verbose_name = 'any_name'` is the name visible in admin panel but in the database original field name is considered.
 -  **QuerySet :**
    -  Queryset is a lit of objects in a given model.
    -  It allows to read data from database, filter it and order it.